benthevining/BenBot/libchess/README.md

 # libchess

 This directory defines the core `libchess` library, which implements the engine's backend.
+This library provides a board representation and move generation.

 Include style is:
 ```cpp